Julchu/Pricey/README.md

 # Sometimes emulator port is in use, this command will kill that port
 sudo kill -9 $(sudo lsof -t -i:8080)

-# TODO: Installing Firebase functions
+# TODO: Installing Firebase functions; can probably skip this for now
 cd functions
 yarn install